hydrosquall/SpheroTeam/readme.md

 First, review [setup.md](./documentation/setup.md) to install the necessary dependencies.

-Now that you have SpheroNav's components installed, you can use its components.
-To use the capabilities that were added by this project, make sure that a path to the SpheroTeam folder in your Python path too.
+Note that we have modified the [base Sphero NAV](https://github.com/Tordensky/SpheroNav) library, which is not under active maintenance by the original developer.
+Be sure to have [this fork](https://github.com/hydrosquall/spheronav) on your computer!

+To use the SpheroTeam library with Sphero NAV, add the SpheroTeam folder to your Python path as well.
+Then you can start any sphero project with the following imports:

 ```
-    # Sample required imports
     import sphero
     import SpheroTeam
 ```

-See [notebooks](./notebooks) files to see the steps that led to the development of the SpheroTeam library, as well as for an example application in notebook 9.
+See [notebooks](./notebooks) files to see the steps that led to the development of the SpheroTeam library, as well as an example application in notebook 9.

 ### Requirements